 Research about electronic government has increased in the last few years, both in the volume of articles, research reports, and other documents and in the various aspects of electronic government examined.
-Undoubtedly, e-government is not a uni-dimensional phenomenon and researchers must understand complex and recursive relationships between factors related to technology, management, and policy (Dawes & Pardo, 2002; Fountain, 2001; Gil-García, 2005).
-Single methods (either quantitative or qualitative) are suitable to understand specific aspects of e-government and information systems in general.
+Undoubtedly, e-government is not a uni-dimensional phenomenon and researchers must understand complex and recursive relationships between factors related to technology, management, and policy (Dawes & Pardo, 2002; Fountain, 2001; Gil-Garcia, 2005).
+Single methods (either quantitative or qualitative) are suitable for understanding specific aspects of e-government and information systems in general.
 However, authors from different disciplines have identified the desirability of using multiple methods and adding different disciplinary perspectives to the research endeavor (Bennet, 2002; Creswell, 2003; Newman & Benz, 1998).

-This paper explores the application of multi-method approaches to e-government research.
-The exploration is targeted toward understanding how the value of multi-method approaches can be realized; given the challenges to their effective use.
-In addition, it attempts to show that large-scale, heavily funded research projects are not the only studies that can benefit from the use of multiple methods.
+This paper argues that multi-method approaches can be useful for e-government research.
+The objective is to understand how the value of multi-method approaches can be realized given the challenges to their effective use.
+In addition, this paper attempts to show that large-scale, heavily funded research projects are not the only studies that can benefit from the use of multiple methods.
 Through the description of two very different research initiatives, a well-funded project and a doctoral dissertation, the combination of qualitative and quantitative approaches is highlighted and advantages of this combination are identified.
+Two case studies involving multi-method approaches to e-government research are presented to illustrate strategies for responding to implementation challenges in both large-scale and small-scale projects.
+This case analysis contributes to the discussion about multi-method research designs and their role in digital government research.
+Insights into management strategies specifically designed to respond to the digital government context and the adoption of relevant methodologies drawn from the experiences of the authors are provided.